luismartinezs/restaurant-reservation-system/README.md

 - add confirmation modal to delete actions
 - clean up booking flow by adding loading state and display booking response (either error, or full restaurant, or success)
 - show list of available reservation times for each restaurant in listing and detail pages
+- add pages to manage restaurants and users: add, edit and delete restaurants, and update users. right now this is done manually from the DB

 ## Troubleshooting